Retirement and Separation

 An exit interview or meeting is not required, but all departing employees must complete the clearance/exit form and submit it to their department manager (UNT, UNT Dallas, UNT System Administration and UNT Dallas College of Law) or campus police department (UNTHSC).

-- Find the clearance or off-boarding form for UNT, UNTHSC, UNT Dallas, UNT Dallas College of Law and UNT System Administration.
+- Find the clearance, resignation or off-boarding form for UNT, UNTHSC, UNT Dallas, UNT Dallas College of Law and UNT System Administration.

 - Find the additional employee separation form required for UNT Dallas.